 Brandt and Jared, two boys as different as Oreo and milk and just as inseparable, arrive on the island to escape the mushroom of sorrow that bloomed above their lives in the wake of the tragedy.
 Elizabeth shows them a new way to look at the world and they help her to laugh again.
 But can Elizabeth and Brandt help their families see that when life brings showers of sadness, it’s okay to dance in the rain?

 Set against the dazzling beauty of the Dominican Republic, Dancing in the Rain explores the impact of the tragic fall of the Twin Towers on two Caribbean families.
 It is a lyrical, well-crafted tale about finding joy in the face of loss.

-Dancing in the Rain won a Burt Award for Caribbean Literature (2015) prize.
+Lynn Joseph's book, Dancing in the Rain, won a Burt Award for Caribbean Literature (2015) prize.